learn-academy-2023-bravo/week-2-assessment-Ealvarez01/interview-questions.md

 The predefined parameters of .map() are value, index and array.
 The value is the only one that is required in a function.
 Index and array are both optional parameters.

 Researched answer:
+Predefined parameters of .map() are value, index and array.
+The value parameter is required and the index and array parameters are optional.

 3. What is the difference between map and filter?